openedx/edx-documentation/en_us/shared/exercises_tools/dropdown.rst

 *************************************************
-Award Partial Credit in a Dropdown Problem
+Awarding Partial Credit in a Dropdown Problem
 *************************************************

 You can configure a dropdown problem so that specific incorrect answers award